 Cigar plant care (Cuphea ignea) is not complicated and the returning blooms make it a fun little shrub to grow in the garden.
 Let’s take a look at the ease and rewards of growing cigar plants in your landscape.

 You may be wondering, just what is a cigar plant?
 An annual in most USDA plant hardiness zones, the cigar plant flower is a tender perennial in other places and is sometimes called firecracker plant.
 It is a small, multi-stemmed shrub with prolific red blooms that seem to burst like fireworks.

 These small red flowers have black and white lips and a tubular shape similar to that of a cigar.
 The white rim gives the appearance of the cigar being lit, hence the common name.
-The cigar plant flower grows in zones 9b-12 year round, but can grow as an annual in other areas.
+The cigar plant flower grows in zones 9b through 12 year-round but can grow as an annual in other areas.

 Growing Cigar Plants

 Botanically called Cuphea ignea, cigar plant flowers bloom in full sun to partial shade.
-The small cigar plant shrub usually reaches no more than 24 inches in height, although some cigar plant info says it can reach a height and spread of up to 3 feet.
+The small cigar plant shrub usually reaches no more than 24 inches (61 cm.) in height, although some cigar plant info says it can reach a height and spread of up to 3 feet (1 m.).
 It generally remains in a neat, mounded clump.
 The attractive plant also entices hummingbirds to the garden.

 Cigar Plant Flower Care

 Cigar plant care includes growing cigar plants in the right kind of soil and keeping them watered well.
 You’ll be rewarded with abundant blooms from the properly located plant.
 Growing cigar plants need light and average soil that drains well.
 While somewhat drought resistant, cigar plant performs best when it is watered regularly.